JoGorska/bonsai-shop/README.md

 Unfortunately I realised this unsecurity too late in the project and I didn't want to risk making big changes in models.
 Deleting this view and url because it is unsecure, would deprive unregistered users from ability to unsubscribe.

 All these problems would not be the case if I have had limited the Subscribers to registered users only.
 The reason behind allowing this is some people are unlikely to register, but might be interested in the content of the page.
 This might entice them to register in the future.

+Also as it has been revealed in bug section the Subscriber model needs long Slug with about 16 random ascii characters to build urls with it.
+One url for unsubscribe needs to remain unsecured from the back end as I am allowing unregistered users to subscribe.

+The reason behind allowing this is some people are unlikely to register, but might be interested in the content of the page.
+This might entice them to register in the future.

 ### Addressing email to the registered user